fenprace/CapRack/README.md

 ![Mini NAS in 1U](./assets/mini-nas.jpg)
 _Perfect for a compact TrueNAS or Unraid server._

+### The "Custom Router"

+Combine a **Mini PC Module** + **Keystone/Switch Module**.
+_Build a powerful OPNsense/PfSense router with front-facing ports._

+![Mini switch and patch panel](./assets/mini-switch.jpg) _I don't have a spare mini PC.
+This is a patch panel + mini switch module._

 ### The "Edge Cluster"

 Combine **2x Raspberry Pi Modules**.
 _Repeat for as many units as you need.
-Ideal for K3s clusters or distributed computing labs._
+Ideal for pi clusters or distributed computing labs._

-### The "Custom Router"

-Combine a **Mini PC Module** + **Keystone/Switch Module**.
-_Build a powerful OPNsense/PfSense router with front-facing ports._

-![Mini switch and patch panel](./assets/mini-switch.jpg) _A mini switch and patch panel._

 ---

 ## 📦 Module Catalog

-Download and print these modules directly:
+Ready to print?
+Download these modules directly:

 ### Compute